Start mule by running

 All applications in the

 /apps directory start in parallel.

-It is recommended one doesn’t delete the application folder directly, but rather an app’s anchor file only:
+Don’t delete the application folder directly, but rather delete an app’s anchor file only:

 Prevents any interference from the hot-deployment layer and doesn’t leave room for concurrent conflicting actions.

 Avoids potential application jar locking issues on some operation systems and allows for clean shutdown and undeployment.

 stockTrader app is running (app folder is there as well as the

 $MULE_HOME/apps/stockTrader-anchor.txt file, just delete the anchor file to have the app removed from the Mule instance at runtime.
 Application folder is removed after the app terminates.

 Note: After undeploying a Mule Application, there is a timeout of 15 seconds until LoggerContext stops.
 Log files for an application only release after this timeout expires.
 This information is important in Windows, where you can’t remove files that are in use by other processes.

 Updating a Mule application at runtime can be a complex change involving class modifications, endpoint modifications (for example, changing ports, etc), as well as reconfigured flows.
 As a result, any application update does a graceful app shutdown under the hood and reconfigures itself.
 In practice, this is pretty transparent to the user and happens within seconds.